fledge-iot/fledge/docs/quick_start.rst

 - North services: Transmit data to librarians and other systems
 - Edge data processing applications

 Services can easily be developed and incorporated into the FogLAMP framework.
-The FogLAMP Developers Guide describes how to do this.
+The FogLAMP Developers Guides describe how to do this.

 Installing FogLAMP
 ==================

 FogLAMP is extremely lightweight and can run on inexpensive edge devices, sensors and actuator boards.
 For the purposes of this manual, we assume that all services are running on a Raspberry Pi running the Raspbian operating system.
 Be sure your system has plenty of storage available for data readings.

 If your system does not have Raspbian pre-installed, you can find instructions on downloading and installing it at https://www.raspberrypi.org/downloads/raspbian/.
 After installing Raspbian, ensure you have the latest updates by executing the following commands on your FogLAMP server::